s-victor/TinyPedal/docs/customization.md

 **This widget displays weather forecast info.**

     layout
 2 layouts are available: `0` = show columns from left to right, `1` = show columns from right to left.
+Note, the `now` column always shows current weather condition.

     show_estimated_time
 Show estimated time reading for upcoming weather.
 Note, estimated time reading only works in time-based race.
 Other race type such as lap-based race shows `n/a` instead.

     show_ambient_temperature
 Show estimated ambient temperature reading for upcoming weather.
+Note, the `now` column always shows current ambient temperature instead.

     show_rain_chance_bar
 Show visualized rain chance bar reading for upcoming weather.
+Note, the `now` column always shows current raininess instead.

     number_of_forecasts
 Set number of forecasts to display.
 Value range in `1` to `4`.
 Default is `4` forecasts.